OlanikeCJ/AmazonSalesAnalysis/README.md

 *Transform*:
 > * Imported the data into Power Query for cleaning and preparation.
 > * Changed data types where necessary.
-> * Split a column (specific column name if necessary).
-> * Removed unnecessary columns.
+> * Split and removed unnecessary columns.
 > * Filtered out null values to ensure data integrity.
-> * Added a conditional column to categorize products by category.
+> * Added a conditional column to display products by category for a more coherent analysis.

 *Load*: After transformation, the cleaned dataset was loaded into Power BI for further analysis and visualization.

 2. **DAX Measures for Analysis**